shannonjohnstone/simple-redux-persist/README.md

 There is two configuration options, either sessionStorage or localStorage.

-By default this package is setup to use `sessionStorage` but if you would like to use `localStorage` it's simple as using the second example above.
-The only difference to the `sessionStorage` example is your call the `useLocalStorage()`
+By default this package is setup to use `sessionStorage` but if you would like to use `localStorage` it's simple as using the `useLocalStorage()` method in the second example.

+**sessionStorage versus localStorage**

+- `sessionStorage`: the stored item is only stored for as long as application is open and once it's closed the stored item is removed
+- `localStorage`: the stored item is kept until it it's manually removed, no matter if the tab or window is closed

 **Store configuration using sessionStorage**